MVP development is a proven way to test a business idea. To find out if the market needs it, start small and build a minimum viable product first.

 - Make it look aesthetically appealing.
-It’s already 2021, so come on!
+It’s almost 2020, so come on!
 Without a sexy look, it’s barely possible to grab anyone’s attention!

 - Explain all the features from the user’s perspective.
 Rather than focusing on words that ‘sell’, provide real-life scenarios i.e cases how users can benefit from using your product.

-- Ask people to share their emails.
-Once the MVP is live, you’ll be able to inform early adopters about that.
+- Ask people for sharing their emails.
+Once the MVP is live, you’ll able to inform early adopters about that.